canonical/temporal-worker-k8s-operator/README.md

 make build_rock
 ```

-The Temporal worker operator can then be deployed and connected to a deployed
+The Temporal Worker operator can then be deployed and connected to a deployed
 Temporal server using the Juju command line as follows:

 ```bash